 Vary your offers and free content—allow people to interact in a way that suits them.
 For example, a blog that explains the definition of SEO should not have a CTA that leads through to a purchase page for SEO agency services.
 We’d advise that the CTA moves the reader on a step, maybe offering them an eBook that talks about the key benefits or compares it to other methods.

-As you can see, inbound marketing is connected by different factors that brings the customer to the website and then encourages them along the Buyer’s Journey.
+As you can see, inbound marketing is connected by different factors that bring the customer to the website and then encourages them along the Buyer’s Journey.

 In our example, you can see the journey of one of our customers.
 Our CRM has recorded all activity and sent out timely automation events to direct them through the Buyer’s Journey.